jjgecon/EconJM_auto_doc_gen/output_docs/bologna/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My research agenda aligns closely with the University of Bologna's dedication to fostering diversity, inclusion, and the societal impact of economics.
-For example, my job market paper’s focus on how media representations of empowered female characters influence women’s labor force participation directly contributes to understanding gender and political economy, a priority within the department and exemplified by scholars like Giorgio Bellettini.
+For example, my job market paper directly contributes to understanding gender and political economy, a priority within the department and exemplified by scholars like Giorgio Bellettini.
 Additionally, my engagement with generative AI as a methodological innovation exemplifies the Department of Economics’ commitment to advancing technological frontiers in economic research.
 My teaching experience mentoring student-athletes underscores my dedication to inclusivity and individual potential, resonating with the university’s ethos of integrating education, research, and societal engagement to promote the common good.